eminwux/sbsh/README.md

 As Ken Thompson once said, “One of my most productive days was throwing away 1,000 lines of code.” sbsh embraces that mindset by keeping its design small, transparent, and essential: a single program that brings persistence and structure to the terminal.

-# Status
+# Status and Roadmap

-sbsh is under active development.
+sbsh is under active development, with a focus on correctness, portability, and clear abstractions before adding integrations.

-The project is focused on correctness, portability, and clear abstractions before adding integrations.
+Work in progress, planned features, and the project roadmap can be found in the [ROADMAP.md](./ROADMAP.md) file.
+This file is regularly updated with bugs, priorities, and upcoming improvements.

 # Contribute